Avaiga/taipy-doc/CONTRIBUTING.md

 Please report relevant information and preferably code that exhibits the problem.
 We provide templates to help you to present the issue in a comprehensive way.

-The Taipy team will analyse and try to reproduce the bug to provide feedback.
+The Taipy team will analyze and try to reproduce the bug to provide feedback.
 If confirmed, we will add a priority to the issue and add it in our backlog.
 Feel free to propose a pull request to fix it.

 ## Issue reporting, feedback, proposal, design or any other comment